-3. Storing confidential information - the information is being shared in their best interests or the client has agreed
+3. Storing confidential information - the information is being shared in their best interests

-4. The Client has been identified as having no family/friends appropriate to support them (or that they want)
+4. The Client has been identified as having no family/friends appropriate to support them

 5. If family or friends have been identified, you have stated why they are not appropriate to support.